altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - In local, complement of blue bar should be green with how much you organized
    - When it says "you are all done", add button that takes you to the next non empty page
    - Tag as organized/unorganized
-- Finish annotated source code.
+- Finish annotated source code: tagService, storeService, tools.
 -----
 - Draggable selection
 - Delete iOS bursts